ronskowron/subreddit-to-url/readme.md

 * Search subreddits through the address bar
 * Actually add it to the extension marketplace
 * Think of a better name
+* add more websites instead of just reddit?